-Table 6 also shows that not having been born to a teen mother increases the probability of being in the type 3 or 4 categories (for both values of c{13}) and reduces the probability of the other initial conditions categories.
-Having lived with both biological parents also increases the probability of being of type 3 and 4, but only for $c{13} = 0$, and reduces the probability of being of type 1 and 2 (for both values of c{13}).
+Table 6 also shows that not having been born to a teen mother increases the probability of being a type 3 youth (for both values of c{13}) and reduces the probability of the other initial conditions categories.
+Having lived with both biological parents also increases the probability of being a type 3 youth, but only for $c{13} = 0$, and reduces the probability of being of type 1 and 2 (for both values of c{13}).
 However, the differences in the initial conditions distributions for either background variable is fairly small as measured by their consequences for crime, arrests and incarcerations.
-For example, if all youths were born to non-teen mothers, and if that induced the initial conditions distribution associated with non-teen mothers, the predicted incarceration rate would fall from .069 to .061.34
+For example, if all youths were born to non-teen mothers, and if that induced the initial conditions distribution associated with non-teen mothers, the predicted incarceration rate would fall from .064 to .059.